fragarco/abasc/docs/en/abasc.md

 **Command**.
 Sets the specified `timer` (0–3, default 0) to call the subroutine at `label` every `time` ticks.
 Each tick represents 1/50 of a second, so a value of 50 corresponds to calling the label once per second.

 ABASC relies on the Amstrad CPC Firmware routines for handling asynchronous events.
 User routines are executed with the lower ROM active, so the code should be kept short and **avoid using the first 16K of memory**.
-Operations involving floating-point numbers or strings may attempt to allocate temporary memory within this range and should be avoided, while integer operations are generally safe.
+Operations involving floating-point numbers or strings may attempt to allocate temporary memory within this range (the heap) and should be avoided, while integer operations are generally safe.
 This mechanism also requires that interrupts are enabled (see `DI` and `EI`).

 ```basic
 A = 0